 Read our full review of the AZATOM Multiplex here.

 DAB Radios with USB Recording

-At the time of writing, there aren’t many DAB radios on the market that let you record from the radio onto a USB stick, but we have found two good options, the Roberts Stream65i and Blutune 200.
+At the time of writing, there aren’t many DAB radios on the market that let you record from the radio onto a USB stick, but we have found one good option, the Roberts Blutune 200.

 Roberts Blutune 200

-Like the Roberts Stream 65i, the Blutune 200 is a top-quality radio with a high price to match.
-It lets you not only record onto a USB drive, but also use the USB socket for charging a smartphone or other device.
+The Blutune 200 is a top-quality radio with a high price to match.
+It lets you not only record onto a USB drive but also use the USB socket for charging a smartphone or other device.
 The USB drive can play audio files in MP3 or WMA format.